 5.3.
 F. Change in Status.
-Psychological Examiners requesting a change to Psychologist licensure must submit the appropriate application and documentation materials, pay the application fee, and meet all requirements for licensure as a Psychologist.
+Psychological Examiners requesting a change to Psychologist licensure must submit the appropriate application and documentation materials, pay the application fee, and meet all requirementsfor licensure as a Psychologist.

-5.3.5.
-Requirements for Licensure As a Psychological Examiner With Independent Practice Privileges (LPE-I).
-At any point in their career, a person with an LPE license may apply for independent practice privileges.
+5.3.5 Requirements for Licensure As a Psychological Examiner With Independent Practice Privileges (LPE-I).
+At any point in their career, a person with an LPE license Licensed Psychological Examiner (LPE) whose license was issued by this Board prior to 12/31/2013 may apply for independent practice privileges.